 What is love, and how long does it really take to fall in love?
 As humans, we complicate love in a lot of ways, but really it is just a noun.
 It means “an intense feeling of tender affection and compassion” or “a strong liking for or pleasure gained from.”

-Now, if you are someone like me who has intense feelings about nearly everything, then you might think that it doesn’t take long to fall in love at all.
+Now, if you are someone like me who has intense feelings about nearly everything, you might think it doesn’t take long to fall in love at all.

-Whether you are head over heels about your current partner who you have been with for a month or wondering if you should say yes to that proposal from the guy you have been seeing the last six months, you have probably wondered if it is “too soon.”
+Maybe you are head over heels about your current partner who you have been with for a month.
+Perhaps, you wonder if you should say yes to that proposal from the guy you have been seeing for the last six months.
+Another question on your mind is likely, “Is it too soon?”
 In fact, if you have talked to anyone about it, you have probably heard, “Are you really sure it is love?”

 “She wasn’t exactly sure when it happened.
 Or even when it started.
 All she knew for sure was that right here and now, she was falling hard and she could only pray that he was feeling the same way.” ― Nicholas Sparks, Safe Haven

 How do you know if it’s love?

 Cher claims there is only one way to tell if it’s love.
 She claims you can’t deduce this through his sighs or his arms.
 You can only tell for sure by his kiss!
 It’s an old song, but it begs an interesting question.

 Is love something that you can just instantly know when you lock lips?
 Or is that just a chemical reaction to physical stimuli (again, humans often complicate things)?
 Is it something that comes on suddenly or is built little by slow?